devoncarew/ecosystem_ui/README.md

 A Dart Ecosystem dashboard.

-This project for a Dart Ecosystem health and status dashboard.
+This is a project for a Dart Ecosystem health and status dashboard.